keptn/keptn.github.io/content/docs/0.16.x/operate/k8s_support/index.md

 **Test Strategy for Kubernetes support:**

-* With a new Keptn release, Keptn is tested based on the default K8s version of each Cloud Provider: AKS, EKS and GKE available at the release date.
+* With a new Keptn release, Keptn is tested based on the default Kubernetes version of each Cloud Provider: AKS, EKS and GKE available at the release date.

 * Internally, a test pipeline with newer Kubernetes versions is verifying the master branch of Keptn.
 Known-limitations identified by these tests are referenced at the corresponding Keptn release.